The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Results

 Table~\ref{tab:random_baselines} presents comprehensive random baseline results across all agent configurations.
 The key finding is that \textbf{random policies achieve deceptively high traditional metrics}, creating an illusion of coordination:

-For 2-agent systems, random policies achieve Efficiency = 0.818 and Fairness = 0.972, values that would typically be interpreted as indicating successful coordination.
-Even with 5 agents, random policies maintain Efficiency $\geq 0.532$ and Fairness $\geq 0.927$.
-These high traditional metric values persist despite the complete absence of any learned coordination strategy.
+For 2-agent systems, random policies achieve Efficiency $= 0.818$ and Fairness $= 0.972$, values that would typically be read as successful coordination, and even with 5 agents they maintain Efficiency $\geq 0.532$ and Fairness $\geq 0.927$, despite the complete absence of any learned strategy.
+ALT metrics expose the difference: random CALT decreases monotonically from 0.486 (2 agents) to 0.111 (10 agents), tracking the analytically predicted chance floor of Section~\ref{sec:random_baselines}.

-In stark contrast, ALT metrics properly expose the lack of coordination in random policies.
-CALT values decrease systematically as agent count increases: from 0.486 (2 agents) to 0.359 (3 agents), 0.243 (5 agents), 0.147 (8 agents), and finally 0.111 (10 agents).
-This monotonic decrease reflects the increasing difficulty of achieving coordination by chance alone as the number of competing agents grows.

-Figure~\ref{fig:qlearning_vs_random} visualizes this critical comparison, showing that Q-learning agents (blue bars) consistently achieve \textit{lower} CALT values than random baselines (orange bars) across all agent configurations, a finding that challenges assumptions about learned coordination in this class of multi-agent systems.
+Figure~\ref{fig:qlearning_vs_random} visualizes this comparison, showing that Q-learning agents (orange bars) consistently achieve \textit{lower} CALT values than random baselines (light blue bars) across all agent configurations, a finding that challenges assumptions about learned coordination in this class of multi-agent systems.
 We emphasize that this result does not generalize to all MARL algorithms, but highlights a failure mode of independent tabular learners under temporal coordination demands.
-We report CALT explicitly as the primary alternation metric; other ALT variants are summarized in Table~\ref{tab:coordination_analysis}.
+We report CALT explicitly as the primary alternation metric; other ALT variants are summarized in Table~\ref{tab:coordination_analysis} and, across the full range of agents and modes tested, in Supplementary Figures 17 and 18.

-\subsubsection{Q-Learning Coordination Failure}
+\subsection{Q-Learning Coordination Failure}

 Our Q-learning experiments reveal that, despite achieving high traditional fairness and efficiency metrics, Q-learning agents demonstrate \textbf{systematically worse coordination than random policies} in this setting.
 Table~\ref{tab:coordination_analysis} reports both \textbf{Relative Change} and \textbf{Coordination Score} for FALT, EALT, CALT, and AALT: